 Nontuberculous mycobacterial disease (NTM), a general term for a group of lung infections caused by exposure to mycobacteria found in the environment, is not contagious from person to person.
 Although most environmental mycobacteria are not pathogenic, NTM are on the rise as a cause of chronic lung infection and can be disabling or even fatal.
 The treatment of nontuberculous mycobacteria is often long and challenging because of side effects, and a cure is not always possible.

-Researchers at the Division of Global Health Equity (chaired by Paul Farmer, MD, PhD) and affiliated with the NGO, Partners In Health, PIH) are helping to reduce the spread of TB globally by investigating tuberculosis transmission in low-resource settings as well as multidrug-resistant tuberculosis.
+Researchers at the Division of Global Health Equity and affiliated with the NGO, Partners In Health, PIH) are helping to reduce the spread of TB globally by investigating tuberculosis transmission in low-resource settings as well as multidrug-resistant tuberculosis.
 Surgeons in the Division of Thoracic Surgery are partnering with health care workers in these settings to strengthen surgical services.

 Call The Lung Center at 1-844-BWH-LUNG (1-844-294-5864) to make an appointment with a cough specialist or request an appointment online.

 I'm a physician.
 How do I refer a patient?

 Physicians can call 1-844-BWH-LUNG (1-844-294-5864) to refer a patient or can make an online referral.